 When focusing on snow, remember that the camera will tend to underexpose the scene.
 But better results might come from overexposing it just a bit.
 This will make the snow look bright and clean.
 It also aids in adding contrast to the composition and making it look more dramatic.

-Another trick when setting up your camera is to look for cool color temperatures.
+Another trick when setting up your camera is to look for cool colour temperatures.
 Warm white will appear yellowish, while cool ones look blue.
 The blue tone adds a note of coldness to the photograph, which promotes the right emotional response in the viewer.

-A Few Winter Photography Ideas
+A Few Winter Photography Ideas in 2022

 Look for Contrasts and Color

-Winter photography backdrops are all about contrasts.
+Winter and snow photography backdrops are all about contrasts.
 Snowy landscapes are mostly monochrome and lifeless.
 Look for contrasts and humor, and things that jump out of the snow and demand attention.
 Look for wildlife that catches the eye, or for other things moving and changing to add something dynamic into the image.

 Look for bright colors in the environment.
 Cardinals are usually year-round residents, and their showy red feathers stand out in start contrast to the black-and-white boredom of winter days.
 Brightly colored buildings or blooming flowers can add the same effect.
 Wherever you're shooting, look for these bursts of color and drama.
 Here are a few landscape photography tips that will help you make the most of your next photo expedition.